 Running has become an anywhere, anytime sport thanks to innovations like treadmills and indoor tracks.
 But is it the right environment for your workouts?
 Let’s dive into the positives and negatives of running with a roof over your head.

 Escape the elements: Arguably, the most significant benefit to running indoors is shelter from the elements.
 Avoiding sweltering heat, wet conditions, or icy winds is very appealing for many people, especially those who have seasonal allergies or other conditions exacerbated by the outdoors.
-Plus, you’re not limited to daylight hours, so it can mean you’re less likely to skip a run.
+Plus, you’re not limited to daylight hours, so you’re less likely to skip a run.

 Safety first: Not having to deal with heavy traffic, cyclists, and other road hazards is another point in favor of choosing a treadmill over the street.
 You can crank your music without worrying about hearing an approaching car and leave your reflective clothing in the closet.
 Novice runners may find the lack of potentially dangerous distractions particularly attractive as they get started.